compute msd/nongauss command

-If the com option is set to yes then the effect of any drift in the center-of-mass of the group of atoms is subtracted out before the displacment of each atom is calculated.
+If the com option is set to yes then the effect of any drift in the center-of-mass of the group of atoms is subtracted out before the displacement of each atom is calculated.

 See the compute msd doc page for further important NOTEs, which also apply to this compute.

 This compute calculates a global vector of length 3, which can be accessed by indices 1-3 by any command that uses global vector values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The vector values are “intensive”.
 The first vector value will be in distance^2 units, the second is in distance^4 units, and the 3rd is dimensionless.

 This compute is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.